 Google provides extensive tools to help Ad Manager publishers comply with the GDPR and our EU User Consent Policy.
 This includes helping publishers select their preferred ad technology providers (ATPs) for ads personalization from a list of companies that have provided Google with information about their compliance with the GDPR—all of whom also have to comply with our data usage policy to ensure publisher data is protected.
 This list of ATPs applies to programmatic demand and can be extended to reservations, as well.

-Additionally, the IAB Europe Transparency & Consent Framework v2.0 will soon become available and Google will begin reading and passing the TC string for all ad requests.
-Users will be able to provide consent on a per-vendor and per-purpose basis.
+Additionally, the IAB Europe Transparency & Consent Framework v2.0 is now available and Google has begun reading and passing the TC string for all ad requests.
+Users can provide consent on a per-vendor and per-purpose basis.
 If a publisher decides to use the TCF v2.0 to manage consent, then the TC string will be checked against the list of ad technology providers a publisher has declared or Google has detected.

 You can access the EU user consent settings for GDPR in Ad Manager by clicking Home Admin EU user consent.